Ori Yogev: General Manager of the Government Companies Authority

 from September 2013 to September 2017 Yogev served as the general manager of the Government Companies Authority.

 In his capacity as director of the Government Companies Authority, Yogev initiated the reform in government companies.
 The purpose of the reform, which is based on the OECD's concept of managing government companies, is to transform government companies into a property for them, while improving the efficiency and level of service they provide to citizens in Israel.

 The government companies that lost NIS 600 million in 2013 went to an aggregate profit of NIS 2.6 billion in 2016 and are expected to earn more than NIS 3 billion in 2017, with all major government companies earning the first time.

 In November 2013, the Directors' team was launched, which was aimed at ending the political involvement in government companies.

 For the 2014 team came 13,795 candidates, of whom 500 were selected finalists.
 About 7,100 candidates went to the 2015 team, of whom the 500 finalists recommended to government ministers were located.
 The number of directors of 2017 was 9,266, of which 400 candidates were added to the 500 candidates from the previous year's board of directors.
 As of 2017, the 250 elected directors are the elected candidates.

 Since the establishment of the Directors' team, the number of women represented on boards of directors has risen to fifty percent.
 In addition, ten percent of directors belong to minority groups.
 A report prepared by the Government Companies Authority indicated that since the establishment of the directors' team, the percentage of family members in government companies has fallen by 80%.

+Chairman of the Aluma Infrastructure Investment Fund and Other Companies

+Ori is also one of the founders and the Chairman of the Board of the Aluma Infrastructure Investment Fund.
+Established in 2020, the Fund complies with the recommendations issued in the final report of the Committee for the Promotion of the Establishment of Listed Infrastructure Investment Funds that seek to develop the infrastructures field in Israel and facilitate greater accessibility to investors from the public.
+Aluma invests in infrastructure companies in fields with the highest potential for growth: telecommunications, green energy, and the environment.

+Yogev serves as the Chairman of Datumate Ltd., Esco Israel – Electricity & Energy Ltd., Future Mobility II, Tibar Ltd., Green Anchors Ltd., T.M.
+Communication Towers Ltd., and Esco Aluma Ltd..
+Yogev is the Director of Tamares Telecom Ltd., Profero Ltd., O. Yogev Consultants Ltd., and Baladi Belev-Yam Ltd.